THE PATH is your space for making, meaning and momentum

 The Path also offers a variety of other benefits to the wider ecosystem:

-• Builds Community: Collaborative workshops and critique sessions foster connections between participants and arts professionals, creating a vibrant artistic network.
+Builds Community: Collaborative workshops and critique sessions foster connections between participants and arts professionals, creating a accessible artistic network.

-• Leads to Commission-Ready Work: By guiding artists through project design, presentation strategies, and proposal preparation, The Path ensures participants are well-positioned to deliver polished, compelling works for inclusion in local festivals and programming.
+Leads to Commission-Ready Work: By guiding artists through project design, presentation strategies and proposal preparation, The Path ensures participants are well-positioned to deliver new, compelling works for development, future proposals or inclusion in local festivals and programming.

 PROGRAMS